daleao/sdv/Redux/README.md

 # Uninstallation

 Be mindful that certain module have special uninstall instructions.
 Failure to comply with these instructions may lead to save file corruption.

+After disabling a module in the Generic Mod Config Menu, you must restart the game for the changes to take effect.

 # Special Thanks